adobe/hyde-theme/README.md

 This theme is based on [the slate theme](jekyll-theme-slate) and incorporates a number of templates we've developed for various [Hyde based sites](http://stlab.cc/libraries/stlab2Fcopy_on_write.hpp/copy_on_write3CT3E/).

 The inspiration for the layout comes from [cppreference](https://en.cppreference.com/w/cpp/string/basic_string).
-Please help us improve the templates by [contribute](#contributing)!
+Please help us improve the templates by [contributing](#contributing)!

 ## Installation